Want the best deal on the Note 8? Go to Best Buy

 Be a Note 7 owner

-Just head to Samsung.com (tomorrow, when preorders go live), where you can receive an instant trade-in value of up to $425 when you upgrade your current phone for a Galaxy Note 8.
+Just head to Samsung.com (tomorrow, when preorders go live), where you can receive an instant trade-in value of up to $425 (about £330 or $AU540) when you upgrade your current phone for a Galaxy Note 8.
 It's not yet clear what "up to $425" means in concrete, model-specific terms, but it'll definitely be the biggest savings you can get.

 Head to Best Buy